ResearchComputing/Documentation/docs/storage/petalibrary/ownership.md

 associated with a fund 30 speedtype.

-Billing and technical contacts can both make decisions on behalf of allocation owners, so the only reason we track them separately is so that RC has a better chance of contacting the correct people for billing or technical issues.
+Billing and technical contacts can both make decisions on behalf of allocation owners.
+The reason we track them separately is so that RC has a better chance of contacting the correct people for billing versus technical issues.